 But I see what fear does to people – it totally paralyzes them and stops them before they ever start.
 Just remind yourself what I tell myself all the time – the worst thing that can happen is you fail, and failure doesn’t actually kill anybody.
 No one will die if I blow this speaking engagement.
 No one will die if I reveal a project that I, too, fear is sub-par.
 No one will die if I start a design series for the blog that you guys all think is insane.
 I’ll simply adjust and move on.
-In the digital era people forget so much faster than they used to and I promise you, you have many chances at a first impression.
-Besides, if you do actually fail then just google “ISIS daily updates” or “cellar babies” then try to feel sorry for yourself.
-It feels like shit to fail, but no one will die.
+In the digital era, people forget so much faster than they used to and I promise you, you have many chances at a first impression.

 So here’s my advice to “getting started”:

-It was barely above average at best and I knew it but I had put off starting the blog for over a year at that point and one day I just needed to push publish (I have hasty little sausage fingers that often just press send when my brain is busy trying to deal with fear – thank God my fingers are much smarter than my brain).
-The inspirational photos were pretty but not perfect, the copy was personable but not prolific, and the site itself was absolutely mediocre at best.
-I had built it by myself on blogspot with zero photoshopping skills and a serious frustration towards choosing fonts (which I still have – I’m strangely bad at 2 dimensional design).
+It was barely above average at best and I knew it but I had put off starting the blog for over a year at that point and one day I just needed to push publish (I have hasty little sausage fingers that often just press send when my brain is busy trying to deal with fear – thank god my fingers are much smarter than my brain).
+The inspirational photos were pretty but not perfect, the copy was personable but not even that professional, and the site itself was absolutely mediocre at best.
+I had built it by myself on Blogspot with zero photoshopping skills and a serious frustration towards choosing fonts (which I still have – I’m strangely bad at 2-dimensional design).

 But I started.